How to Grow and Care for Haworthia

 Get Happy with Haworthias

-I think you’ll agree that haworthias have much to offer:
+I think you’ll agree that haworthias have much to offer with their easy-care nature, low water needs, and striking shapes and textures.

 Whether you display stand-alone specimens or include them in mixed succulent collections, your new favorites are sure to be eye-catching conversation starters.